EdisonVazquezG/BBVA_MasterClass/README.md

 https://finaisummit.com/

-The class was streamed and recorded here:
+The Master class was streamed and recorded here:

 https://finaisummit.com/Masterclass1/